Another careful reader asked...

 Dr. Heleen Keizer has also written a dissertation proving the same titled, Life, Time, Entirety - A Study of Aion in Greek Literature and Philosophy, the Septuagint and Philo.
 You can read her 315 page dissertation online or an abstract of her conclusions from my website.
 You might think it is incredulous to claim that "aion" is mistranslated in many Bibles.
 Unless you are competent in ancient Greek you may not even know how to verify this for yourself.
 The NASB-NIV Parallel New Testament in Greek in English is an invaluable resource on my shelf.
 Young's Literal Translation is also a valuable resource.

 Will you not at least concede the point that, if the grace of God has forgiven a rebel like you, then his forgiveness could also extend just as easily to unbelieving mankind since Christ is their Federal head and savior also?
 The application of grace is in fact in his power alone.
 The good news is that the death of Christ demands the salvation of mankind, as well as the punishment of the unbelieving who reject his grace!
-However, the punishment of the unbelieving is not eternal, but governed by God's love for these rebellious.
+However, the punishment of the unbelieving is not eternal, but governed by God's loving grace.

 Certainly you must agree that your faith does not add to the work of Christ which is freely given to both you and all mankind.
 Do you agree?
 Perhaps the problem is not that I lack a Biblical defense for these radical views, but I respectfully ask if you are lacking a radical Biblical faith.